-CLEVELAND, July 24, 2012 /CNW/ - American Greetings Corporation (NYSE: AM) today announced that its Board of Directors has authorized the repurchase of up to $75 million of Class A common shares.
+CLEVELAND, Jan.
+4, 2012 /CNW/ - American Greetings Corporation (NYSE: AM) today announced that its Board of Directors has authorized the repurchase of up to $75 million of Class A common shares.
 The share repurchases are currently expected to be made through open market purchases or privately negotiated transactions as market conditions warrant, at prices the Company deems appropriate, and subject to applicable legal requirements and other factors.
-There is no set expiration date for this program and there is no minimum or maximum number of shares to be repurchased under the program.
+There is no set expiration date for this program.

 About American Greetings Corporation